What’s It Like Living in Fort Collins, Colorado? A Firsthand Guide from a Local Family

 Winter in Fort Collins

-Spring & Summer in Fort Collins
+Spring and Summer in Fort Collins

-From May to October, Fort Collins feels almost coastal.
-Expect daytime highs in the upper 70s to mid 80s, with cooler evenings in the 50s.
-Even in July—typically the warmest month—temps usually peak in the high 80s to low 90s.
-A few homes here still don’t have AC, but most newer homes do.
-And with the dry air, even warm days don’t feel oppressive.
+By mid-April, things start to green up.
+Snow gives way to blue skies, tulips, and hiking weather.
+From May to October, expect daytime highs in the upper 70s to mid-80s with cooler evenings in the 50s.
+Even in July — typically the warmest month — temps usually peak in the high 80s to low 90s.
+With dry air, even warm days don’t feel oppressive.

 Fall in Fort Collins